 The Importance of Garage Door Snow Removal

 Ice is perhaps the most serious problem for garage doors.
-When it forms at your garage door’s threshold, the opener must work overtime to pull the door away from the ice.
+When it forms at your garage door’s threshold, the opener must work overtime to detach the door from the ice.
 This extra effort can pull your door out of alignment or even prematurely age your door opener.
 In extreme cases, ice can completely prevent your garage door from raising, which can cause the door opening mechanisms to overheat.

 How To Protect Your Garage Door From Snow